Indonesia-Australia Partnership on Food Security Communique 21 August 2015

 Members agreed that more consistent and reliable data is needed to inform policy decisions, particularly in the lead-up to Indonesia’s live cattle census in 2016.
 Members agreed for the Partnership to consider the development of work to collect and analyse data focussing on the demand (consumption) of beef in the Indonesian supply chain.

 Agreement was also reached on a ‘Strategic Framework’ (Framework) which articulates the expected outcomes of the Partnership, and how the Partnership funds will contribute to those outcomes.
 The framework details the objectives of the Partnership and identifies four types of assistance to be provided from the Australian Government funding allocation to achieve those objectives.
-The ‘Strategic Framework’ is enclosed at
+The ‘Strategic Framework’ is enclosed at Attachment A.

 The Partnership also agreed to develop a long-term vision, describing how the ideal Australia-Indonesia red meat and cattle industry would look by 2024, and how the Partnership can contribute to achieving this vision.
 The Partnership will use the vision to set future priority areas of focus.